ClintH/ixfx-docs/src/pages/temporal/frequency.md

 In some scenarios it can be useful to aggregate data over time, rather than looking at a single event or snapshot-in-time.
 It allows you to do some fuzzy logic, for example using the value that _mostly_ occurs.

-In the demo below, a weighted distribution of random numbers is produced.
-In this case, lower numbers will occur more often than higher numbers.
+In the demo below, a weighted distribution of random numbers is produced, with lower numbers occuring more often than higher numbers.
 A `Frequency` instance is used to count how many times each number appears, and for visualisation purposes shown as a histogram.

 <script type="module" hoist>
 import '/src/components/temporal/freqWeighted';